-My approach and view on marketing at Creditstar would the following – continue optimizing current channels (about 20%-40% of time) but invest more effort in testing and finding the new channels for growth within existing funnel.
-Plus, focus on creating a strong brand presence and high level of client advocacy in the long run and create new funnels to support it.
-Additionally grow relationships with both traffic partners, as well as industry professionals and opinion leaders.
+Plus, focus on creating a strong brand awareness in certain geographies and higher level of client advocacy.
+Create funnels to support it.
+Additionally, grow relationships with traffic partners, as well as industry professionals and opinion leaders.

 CreaditStar is an Estonian based short term loan company with operations in 8 countries.
 The group has over 500,000 registered customer accounts and total assets of over 65mln euros.
 The company has different market penetration on each of the markets it operates in.
-So, for the purpose of this analysis I will focus on Spain and Poland.
+For this analysis I will focus on Spain and Poland.

 Current Marketing Strategy

 CreditStar relies heavily on the following new customer acquisition methods: